30 Office Christmas Party Ideas that Everyone Will Love

 Remote team party ideas

-26. Virtual bingo night
+33. Virtual bingo night

-This is a great, low effort, but fun, option that is guaranteed to bring your remote team together.
+This is a great, low-effort but fun option that is guaranteed to bring your remote team together.

 All you have to do is gather your team in a video call, designate the bingo caller and distribute the tickets.
 You can use an online number generator for this, or simply find an online bingo app that will streamline the process.
-To make everything more exciting, offer prizes to the winner of each round, and have everyone show up in fancy dress and play some festive tunes in the background.

-27. Ugly Christmas sweater party
+34. Ugly Christmas sweater party

 The much-loved ugly Christmas sweater party is a classic for a reason.
-You probably wouldn’t catch anyone wearing a 3D LED light-up Christmas tree sweater any other time of the year, so this party theme is the perfect excuse for everyone to proudly march around in their ugly, but overly comfy festive, jumpers.
+You probably wouldn’t catch anyone wearing a 3D LED light-up Christmas tree sweater any other time of the year, so this party theme is the perfect excuse for everyone to proudly march around in their ugly (but overly comfy) festive jumpers.

 If you want to give everyone some extra motivation to participate, make sure to offer prizes to the person with the top-voted ugly sweater.
 Of course, you’ll also need additional activities to keep the party going, such virtual games and crafts.

-28. Virtual talent show
+35. Virtual talent show

 Do your colleagues have a creative flare?
 If so, a virtual talent show could be the perfect excuse for them to demonstrate any hidden aptitudes.

 Make sure to give people a heads-up a few days in advance and have them sign up for the talent show if they want to perform.
-Once you have a completed list, you could create a programme detailing each performance, and even designate a host who will present each participant as well as a board of critics that will offer light-hearted commentary after each performance.
-You can also have everyone cast their vote through an online poll and offer prizes to the winner and the runner-up.
+Once you have a completed list, you could create a program detailing each performance, and even designate a host who will present each participant as well as a board of critics that will offer light-hearted commentary after each performance.

 The days leading up to Christmas can be quite stressful, especially for those with young children, big families and busy schedules.
-So, why not help your team out by carving out some time for them to catch up on Christmas tasks, like gift wrapping and card writing, while also spending quality time with their colleagues?
+So, why not help your team out by carving out some time for them to catch up on Christmas tasks like gift wrapping and card writing, while also spending quality time with their colleagues?

 Have everyone join a video call, put on some tunes, and let the wrapping begin!
 And if you want to be a bit extra, you could also hire a gift-wrapping expert to join you and show everyone creative ways to wrap presents and gifts.

-30. Holiday trivia night
+37. Holiday trivia night

 Trivia is a great option for online parties and gatherings.